A feasibility analysis towards the simulation of hysteresis with spin-lattice dynamics: Results and discussion

-In Fig.~\ref{fig:damping} we use $f_0$ for the case with $\phi=90^{\circ}$.
+In Figure~\ref{fig:damping} we use a field frequency $f_0$ for the case with $\phi=90^{\circ}$.
 For $\lambda_s=0.5$ the hysteresis loop in (a) is reasonably close to the SW prediction, and the magnetization versus time in (b) indicates reasonable convergence.
 However, for $\lambda_s=0.1$, the loop in (a) is poorly defined, as expected from the lack of convergence towards stable magnetization values shown at the top of panel (b).
-The possibility of reducing the simulation time in micromagnetic simulations by increasing both, the SR and the damping, leaving constant the ratio SR$/ \lambda_s$, would be equivalent, in our case, to keep constant the ratio $f/\lambda_s$.
+The possibility of reducing the simulation time in micromagnetic simulations by increasing both the SR and the damping, leaving constant the ratio SR$/ \lambda_s$, would be equivalent, in our case, to keeping constant the ratio $f/\lambda_s$.
 However, SLD simulations at high damping might depart from the desired dynamics and should be treated with care.
 In our simulations, by choosing $\lambda_s =0.5$, we were able to set $t_{\rm sim}=90$ ps and use $f_0/4$ as discussed at the beginning of this section.
-For lower values of damping, smaller frequencies would be required, significantly increasing the computational costs.
-Following the previous scaling, instance, for $\lambda_s=0.1$, around 400 ps ($4 \times 10^6$ steps) are required to stabilize magnetization at each field value, in contrasts with the 90 ps ($9 \times 10^5$ steps) that are required for $\lambda_s=0.5$.
-We have run some simulations for such a low damping and nanosecond steps, and verified that this indeed the case, explaining the lack of convergence in Fig.~\ref{fig:damping}(a).
+For lower damping values, smaller frequencies would be required, significantly increasing the computational costs.
+Following the previous scaling, for instance, for $\lambda_s=0.1$, around 400 ps ($4 \times 10^6$ steps) are required to stabilize the magnetization at each field value, in contrast to the 90 ps ($9 \times 10^5$ steps) that are required for $\lambda_s=0.5$.
+We have run some simulations for such a low damping and nanosecond steps, and verified that this is indeed the case, explaining the lack of convergence in Figure~\ref{fig:damping}(a).